c0pperdragon/ByteMachine/65c816/README.md

 But in normal operation it would be beneficial to have the whole bank 0 available for RAM.
 Therefore the board uses the "emulation" output pin to provide two different memory mappings.
 One solely for the purpose of bringing the CPU up into native mode.
-In this emulation mode, all addresses only  map to the ROM and not much meaningful work can be done (expect switching to native mode).
+In this emulation mode, all addresses only  map to the ROM and not much meaningful work can be done (except switching to native mode).

 Memory map